Code-Institute-Submissions/alandoherty95-reciprocate-app/TESTING.md

-**User Story 2:** As a food lover, I would like to share recipe ideas for healthy snacks and smoothies with other people with similar interests.
+**User Story 2:** As a food lover, I would like to share recipe ideas for snacks and smoothies with other people with similar interests.